Sujay93/HR-Analytics/README.md

 * **Low satisfaction levels (~2.0–2.5**) appear across multiple salary hike values, indicating that compensation increases alone don’t    guarantee satisfaction.
 * The fluctuating trend implies that other factors—such as work culture, recognition, or leadership—influence job satisfaction more        strongly than salary changes.

+## Conclusion

+* This HR analytics project aimed to uncover key factors contributing to high employee attrition within the organization.
+Through          detailed analysis of various employee attributes—such as department, overtime, distance from home, training time, job satisfaction,      and salary hikes—the dashboard provides actionable insights into workforce behavior and engagement.
+* The findings highlight that attrition is influenced by a combination of factors, not just compensation.
+Areas such as overtime impact,   work-life balance, and departmental dynamics play a significant role in employee satisfaction and retention.
+* These insights can help HR teams and management develop targeted strategies to improve employee retention, optimize engagement, and      create a more supportive and productive work environment.